Souvlaki: History

 In Greek culture, the practice of cooking food on spits or skewers dates to the Bronze Age.
 Excavations in Santorini, Greece, unearthed sets of stone cooking supports used by the natives of the island before the Thera eruption of the 17th century BC; souvlaki was "a popular delicacy in Santorini back in 2000 BC".
 In the stone cooking supports, there are pairs of indentations that were likely used for holding skewers and the line of holes in the base allowed the coals to be supplied with air.

 In Mycenaean Greece, "souvlaki trays" were discovered in Gla, Mycenae, and Pylos.
 The "souvlaki trays" (or portable grills) used by the Mycenaean Greeks were rectangular ceramic pans that sat underneath skewers of meat.
 It is not clear whether these trays would have been placed directly over a fire or if the pans would have held hot coals like a portable barbecue pit.
 Spit supports appear to "continue in use into the Early Iron Age at Nichoria".
 In Greek literature, Homer in the Iliad (1.465) mentions pieces of meat roasted on spits (ὀβελός); this is also mentioned in the works of Aristophanes, Xenophon, Aristotle, and others.
 In Classical Greece, a small spit or skewer was known as ὀβελίσκος (obelískos), and Aristophanes mentions such skewers being used to roast thrushes.

-In the Byzantine Empire, the Greek author of the Prodromic Poems (4.231) mentions "the hot meat shops" of Constantinople providing clients with spit-roasting meat slices similar to souvlaki known as psenasis souglitarea.
+In the Byzantine Empire, the Greek author of the Prodromic Poems (4.231) mentions "the hot meat shops" of Constantinople providing clients with spit-roasted meat slices similar to souvlaki known as psenasis souglitarea.

 Modern-day souvlaki was described by Gustave Flaubert, a French traveler, who observed Greeks "grilling pieces of meat on a bamboo stick" during his visit to the Boeotian countryside of southern Central Greece in 1850.
 However, modern-day souvlaki was not widely distributed in Greece until after World War II.
 Souvlaki skewers served as fast food started to be sold widely in the 1960s, after being introduced by vendors from Boeotia.
 The first known use of the word souvlaki in English was in 1942.